rdforte/gomaxecs/README.md

 </div>

+> [!IMPORTANT]
+> Go v1.25 does not resolve the CFS issue for containers running in ECS.

 Package for auto setting GOMAXPROCS based on ECS task and container CPU limits.

 Due to Go not being CFS aware https://github.com/golang/go/issues/33803 and because [uber automaxprocs](https://github.com/uber-go/automaxprocs) is unable to set GOMAXPROCS for ECS https://github.com/uber-go/automaxprocs/issues/66.
 This lead to **gomaxecs**.